Fresh mushrooms filled with fresh lobster. The best of the best, try these Lobster Mushrooms!!

 I don’t have a recipe but this is how I throw it together:

 For a dozen mushrooms (about 1½ – 2 inches in diameter):

 Bake 2 lobster tails – I don’t really know how long, about 12-15 minutes at 425˚.

 I just check it after 10 minutes to see if it looks close to solid white.
 (Do not overcook, slightly undercooked is best since it will cook enough later).

 When cooled to handle, cut into small pieces but not too tiny – various sizes work best for texture and presentation.

-I use about 1/2 -3/4 small tub plain cream cheese (well softened), mix in I guess about 1/4 cup fresh parmesan cheese (the petals type I get at Costco – NEVER the dry Kraft types) and mix in the lobster.
+I use about 1/2 -3/4 small tub of plain cream cheese (well softened), mix in I guess about 1/4 cup fresh parmesan cheese (the petals type I get at Costco – NEVER the dry Kraft types), and mix in the lobster.
 No blenders or mixers, I just use a spoon.

 Scoop lobster mixture into mushroom caps.

 Put into an oven pan.
 I cook at 450˚ but again I don’t know how long.